 Studies have found that a lack of glutamate in the brain causes memory loss involved with aging.
 Glutamate control can prevent memory loss involved with anterograde amnesia.

 The hippocampus is not the only region in the brain that’s affected.
-Other regions involved with cognitive functioning and attention are also affected during both en bloc and fragmentary blackouts.
+Other cognitive functioning and attention areas are also affected during both en bloc and fragmentary blackouts.